resqiar/dikenang/dikser/README.md

 ## Easy Running Using Docker

-Easy installation without bothering creating a .env file, installing a database, packages, etc, simply install docker and run the following commands, and the server will start on [localhost:3000](http://localhost:3000)
+Easy installation without bothering .env file, installing a database, packages, etc, simply install docker and run the following commands, and the server will start on [localhost:3000](http://localhost:3000)

-_Prerequites: installed docker & docker-compose on your system_
+_Prerequisites: installed docker & docker-compose in your system_

 1. Make sure you are in the root folder, **if you are in `/dikser` directory**, run this following command: